mlowerr/RokuController/README.md

 Everything is known to work in this project except for the following:

 - For my setup, the 'power on' functionality only works if the TV's were last powered off in the last 30 to 60 minutes.
 I believe my TV's go into a deep sleep and stop responding to the API when this happens.
 - Volume adjustment by increment is not exact.
 The TV's to not appear to store a queue of incoming requests and the lag time needed between commands appears to be variable.
 Currently set to include a delay between commands that seems to work best for my setup.
-Still helpful in more quickly increases or decreasing volume.
+Still helpful in more quickly increasing or decreasing volume.